darbinreyes/subparprogrammer/Dijkstra/youtube/reasoning/problem2/Reasoning_About_Programs_Problem_2.md

 ![p2.0](p2.0.png)

 Let me explain the problem first.
-We are considering capital n blue points in the euclidian plane and an equal number of red points in the euclidian plane such that no three of them are in the same straight line.
+We are considering capital n blue points in the euclidian plane and an equal number of red points in the euclidian plane, **such that no three of them are in the same straight line**.
 Now that is clearly satisfied in this example.

 [Video Bookmark](https://www.youtube.com/watch?v=OeiSWZs3GfI&t=29m00s)